Soluling home Document home

 When using .NET instead of .NET Framework

-When localizing projects using .NET (.NET Core, .NET 5 or later), make sure that the Remove localized resource files after the build process option in enabled.
+When localizing projects using .NET (.NET Core, .NET 5, .NET 6, .NET 7, .NET 8, .NET 9, or later), make sure that the Remove localized resource files after the build process option in enabled.
 By default it is.
 This option removes the localized resources, such as MainWindow.de.xaml after the localized satellite assembly has been compiled.

 WPF resources